-Fraud newsletter - May 2021
+Fraud newsletter - September 2021

 "Each month we see many incidents of fraudsters targeting our residents in an attempt to defraud them.
 We’re working hard to prevent this and support vulnerable victims of fraud or scams.
 By following our tips and encouraging family, friends and colleagues to do so too, you can reduce the risk of becoming a victim."
 T/Detective Chief Inspector Rob Walker, Surrey Police & Sussex Police Economic Crime Unit

 Surrey Police and Sussex Police have seen several reports of people falling victim to caravan and lodge holiday scams on Facebook.

 Due to international travel restrictions, the popularity of 'staycations' is on the rise.
 Many victims have seen caravan holidays advertised on Facebook for different areas of the UK and been asked to pay a deposit amount to reserve dates to stay.

 Fraudsters may steal images of hotels or rented apartments from other travel websites and pass them off as their own.
 They may also promise bookings and take payment on accommodation, transport and excursions, but the bookings are never made.

 Victims are often told to pay in cash or via a bank transfer, such as MoneyWise or Western Union, which can be difficult to trace and isn’t refundable.
 Unfortunately some victims pay hundreds of pounds to fraudsters, believing they have booked a short stay away.
 Once the advert details disappear, along with all contact, the victim realises that they have been scammed.

 A female victim from Sussex saw an advert on Facebook for a lodge available in Camber Sands.
 She got in touch with the advertiser asking to book the lodge for a week in July, and was asked to pay £1000 via bank transfer.